RISE-Remote-Intranet-School-Environment/RISE-User-Management-2.0/README.md

 We will re-build the system with Java using the very popular (and well documented) framework Spring.

-Additionally, we want to do it providing proper Javadoc (which was completely missing before) and Unit tests.
+Additionally, we want to do it providing proper Javadoc (which was missing before) and (possibly) Unit tests.

 ## What :collision: